FIRST ALERT FORECAST: Another Ozone Action Day

 YOUR QUICKCAST:

-MONDAY: Lots of sunshine, light SE winds - a high of 86°
+TUESDAY: Lots of sunshine - light southerly winds; a high of 86°

 WHAT YOU NEED TO KNOW:

--DEQ has declared Monday an OZONE ACTION DAY; air quality is forecast to be Code Orange - unhealthy for sensitive groups …
+-Once again Tuesday, DEQ has declared an OZONE ACTION DAY for EBR, WBR, Livingston, Ascension, Iberville and Pointe Coupee parishes …

+-For the third consecutive day, Air Quality Index indicates that ozone may reach code orange - a level that is unhealthy for sensitive groups

--Increasing ozone levels may cause challenges for active children and adults, the elderly and folks with respiratory difficulties … ALL should avoid prolonged outdoor exertion Monday.
+-Active children and adults, the elderly and people with respiratory diseases such as asthma, COPD - should avoid prolonged outdoor activity/exertion

--Otherwise, high pressure will dominate our weather picture through Thursday; however, a cold front is expected to move across our viewing area Friday, triggering scattered to numerous showers/storms (60% - 70% coverage)

--While it doesn’t appear to be likely at present, the potential for severe weather can’t be completely ruled out for Friday afternoon/evening.
+-In addition, if you have travel plans the ACTION DAY is also in effect for metro New Orleans and the Mississippi coastal counties Tuesday, as well …

+-Surface high pressure will be centered near the NE Gulf of Mexico through the next few days - causing basically light winds during the morning hours and a generally steady onshore flow during the afternoons

 BOATERS FORECAST: